DivyanshGohil/divyanshgohil.github.io/_posts/2025-04-02-building-blue-team-part8.md

 ### Database Setup
 Go to the DVWA interface → Setup / Reset DB → Click Create / Reset Database.

-To make the DB more insecure (for testing, of course 😈), allow remote access:
+To make the DB more insecure (for testing, of course), allow remote access:

 Edit /etc/mysql/mariadb.conf.d/50-client.cnf:
 ```